BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### [Min/Max Plays Per Game](/administration/games/lottorace#min-max-entries-per-game)

-The limits enable you to create games of various sizes.
+The Min and Max play limits enable you to create games of various sizes.
 I.e. a 12 player instant game or a 180 player instant game.
 A tournament with at least 100 participants, or a tournament with no minimum.

 Aside from the obvious impact on size, this settng can impact tournaments Prize Pools and wait time between games for instant games.